14 Multivariate Regression

 #> 0.739

-So does this mean that if we go and hire low salary players with many BB, and who therefore increase the number of walks per game by 2, our team will score 1.5 more runs per game?
+Does this mean that if we go and hire low salary players with many BB, and who therefore increase the number of walks per game by 2, our team will score 1.5 more runs per game?

 We are again reminded that association is not causation.
 The data does provide strong evidence that a team with two more BB per game than the average team, scores 1.5 runs per game.
 But this does not mean that BB are the cause.

-Note that if we compute the regression line slope for singles we get:
+Note that, if we compute the regression line slope for singles, we get:

 lm(r ~ singles, data = dat)$coef[2]